How to give a good scientific presentation

 - Face the audience as much as possible, not your slides.
 Have open body language.

-- As you give the talk, watch the time remaining.
-Watch the moderator for signals that the time is about to expire.
+- As you give your talk, be aware of the time remaining, and watch the moderator for signals that the time is about to expire.
 If you realize you won’t have time to discuss all your slides, skip the less important ones.
 And if you run out of time completely, just stop.
 You are not obligated to give a conclusion, but you are obligated to stop on time!
 Practicing your talk should prevent this situation.

 - Conclude your talk with a memorized closing statement that summarizes the key take-home message of your research.
 After making your closing statement, end your talk with a simple “Thank you”.
 Then pause and wait for the applause.
 You don’t need to ask if the audience has questions because the moderator will call for questions on your behalf.

 - When you receive a question, pause, then repeat the question.
 This gives you more time to compose yourself and consider the answer you will give.
-If you don’t know the answer to the question, emphasize what you do know.
-Say, “Although I cannot fully answer your question, I can say [this about the topic].”
+In his YouTube talk on attaining confidence in your scientific presentations, Michael Alley suggests that if you don’t know the answer to the question, then emphasize what you do know.
+Say something like, “Although I cannot fully answer your question, I can say [this about the topic].”
 Try to anticipate questions in advance, and practice your answers.
 Approaching the Q&A session with curiosity, rather than fear, is a great way to reframe what is the most stressful part of the presentation for many!

 Communicating your research effectively is a key skill for early career scientists to learn.
 This guide has shown you how to give a successful scientific presentation that the audience will understand and remember.
 Taking the time to prepare and practice your presentation is an investment in your scientific and professional development.